Trevico

 Trevico is a town and comune in the province of Avellino, Campania, southern Italy.

 Located in the Apennines upon a steep hill at 3,576 feet (1,090 m) altitude, Trevico is the highest inhabited place in Campania.
 Its main produce are hams, chestnuts and potatoes, each of them is awarded PAT quality mark.

 The town is part of the Roman Catholic Diocese of Ariano Irpino-Lacedonia and its territory borders with the municipalities of Carife, Castel Baronia, San Nicola Baronia, San Sossio Baronia, Scampitella, Vallata, and Vallesaccarda.

+Climate

+Trevico has an oceanic climate (Köppen: Cfb) with cold winters, mild summers, and evenly spread precipitation throughout the year.